mbuczko/cerber-oauth2-provider/README.md

 Tokens expiration and [refreshing](https://tools.ietf.org/html/rfc6749#section-6) are all in the box as well.

-To make all of this happen, Cerber sits on a shoulders of Stores.
+To make all of this happen, Cerber stands on a shoulders of Stores.

 ## Stores